JavaScript is required

 Here's the thing about dictionaries: they're useful, but they can become a crutch.
 If you look up every single word, reading becomes this tedious chore instead of actual reading.

-Try guessing first.
+Try guessing first when reading a book.
 Look at the sentence structure, the words around the unknown word, and what's happening in the story.
-Your brain is actually pretty good at figuring out meanings from context.
+Your brain is pretty good at figuring out meanings from context.
 Sometimes you'll be wrong, but that's fine.
-You're training your brain to think in the foreign language instead of constantly translating back to your native language.
+You're training your brain to think in the foreign language you want to learn instead of constantly translating back to your native language.

-When should you actually look up words?
-When the same word keeps appearing and you can't figure it out from context, or when not knowing it blocks your understanding of something important.
+2. When not knowing it blocks your understanding of something important.
 If it's a random adjective describing a minor character's shirt, you can probably skip it.

 Some people like to mark unknown words while reading and look them up later in batches.
 That way you stay in the flow of reading but still capture vocabulary to study.
 Pretty smart approach.